sahil-gusain/learningReact/README.md

 Scope: CommonJS modules have a function scope, meaning that the variables and functions declared in a module are only visible within that module.
 ES6 modules have a file scope, meaning that the variables and functions declared in a module are visible to the whole file.

 FormData() interface allows us to construct a set of key/value pairs representing form fields and their values from the javascript

+Hoisting : hoisting is the default  behaviour of javascript where all the variables and function declarations are moved at the top

 # Redux
 redux is a state management library for javascript applications.It provides predictable state container that helps in managing the state of applications